 Treatment for thyroid disease depends on the cause, severity of symptoms, and the levels of hormone production.

 Therapy for disorders that cause hyperthyroidism may involve radioactive iodine to destroy part of or the entire thyroid gland to stop excess production, anti-thyroid drugs, or surgery to remove the thyroid.
 Sometimes all three of these treatments may be used.
-If the thyroid is destroyed or removed, the person will become hypothyroid and will need to take synthetic thyroid hormones to replace what is no longer produced by the thyroid gland.
+If the thyroid is destroyed or removed, the person will become hypothyroid and will need to take replacement thyroid hormones to replace what is no longer produced by the thyroid gland.

 Treatment for all types and causes of hypothyroidism is usually straightforward and involves thyroid hormone replacement therapy.